How to know if a loved one needs help at home

 Mess and clutter may also be an indication that the person may be struggling to keep up the maintenance of a home and may need a little extra help to keep on top of things.
 Mess and clutter are also a health and trip hazard and getting someone in to help with the cleaning every few weeks will really help keep on top of things, as well as providing some company for the homeowner.

-If you know someone who lives alone or is getting less independent in their home and want some guidance on what to look out for or how to help them in their environment, then hopefully these points have helped.
+If you know someone who lives alone or is getting less independent in their home and want some guidance on a homelift or stairlifts or what to look out for or how to help them in their environment, then hopefully these points have helped.